Crop Production Research Priorities

 • Evaluate seed rate sensor technology for automated seeding rate control

-• Investigate and quantify agronomic and management factors impacting canola germination and yield potential (ex.
-Harrowing and tillage operations)
+• Investigate and quantify agronomic and management factors impacting canola germination and yield potential (ex. harrowing and tillage operations)

 Harvest and Storage management